ankaAR/bestiario5e/_creatures/giant-constrictor-snake.md

 ### Actions

-***Bite.*** Melee Weapon Attack: +6 al ataque, alcance 10 ft., one creature.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 10 ft., one creature.
 Hit: 11 (2d6 + 4) piercing damage.

-***Constrict.*** Melee Weapon Attack: +6 al ataque, alcance 5 ft., one creature.
+***Constrict.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 ft., one creature.
 Hit: 13 (2d8 + 4) puntos de daño contundente, and the target is grappled (escape DC 16).
 Until this grapple ends, the creature is restrained, and the snake can't constrict another target.